-In order to best explore the canyons and guarantee fun, houseboat renters generally tow a powerboat so that they can enjoy waterskiing and fishing, and carry water toys, including personal watercraft, wakeboards, kneeboards, sprayers and water trampolines.
-Children under the age of 12 are required to wear life jackets at all times on powerboats, water toys, and on the exterior of the houseboat.
+This allows for activities like waterskiing, fishing, and the use of various water toys, including personal watercraft, wakeboards, kneeboards, sprayers, and water trampolines.
+Safety is paramount, with children under the age of 12 required to wear life jackets at all times when on powerboats, using water toys, or on the exterior of the houseboat.

 Never been a pilot?
 A thorough orientation and training session is given to the boat’s captain who must be at least 18-years-old and have a valid US driver’s license or passport.
 Additionally, all sailors will receive written information about docking, anchoring, refueling and other naval issues in the form of an instruction manual.

 Where to Find a Rental Houseboat